aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/setup.md

 for Kubernetes (ACK) project.
 No matter if you're contributing code or docs, follow the steps below to set up your development environment.

-!!! tip "Issue before PR"
+{{% hint type="success" title="Issue before PR" %}}
 Of course we're happy about code drops via PRs, however, in order to give us time to plan ahead and also to avoid disappointment, consider creating an issue first and submit a PR later.
 This also helps us to coordinate between different contributors and should in general help keeping everyone happy.
+{{% /hint %}}

 ## Prerequisites